 Black Velvet™ Apricots

-Black Velvet™ apricots have a brief season during early summer.
+Black Velvet™ apricots are available for a short season in the early summer.

 Recipes that include Black Velvet™ Apricots.
 One is easiest, three is harder.

 |Koko's Corner||Black Velvet Apricot Blueberry Pie|